stgm/scientific-programming-1/21 Integrals/60 Extra/10 Extra.md

 To get a better understanding of the maths behind a fractal, we must first introduce a new mathematical concept: *complex numbers*.

 Complex numbers maintain a special place in maths and can be found in many subject in mathematics as well as physics.
-During the lectures you'll get to see many more characteristics, but here we introduce the bare mininum.
+During the lectures you'll get to see many more characteristics, but here we introduce the bare minimum.

-   - defenition: we define $$ i = \sqrt{-1}$$
+   - definition: we define $$ i = \sqrt{-1}$$

 A complex number (z) is made up out of two components: a real and an imaginary part.